pelletier/go-toml/README.md

 * Load TOML documents from files and string data
 * Easily navigate TOML structure using Tree
-* Mashaling and unmarshaling to and from data structures
+* Marshaling and unmarshaling to and from data structures
 * Line & column position data for all parsed elements
 * [Query support similar to JSON-Path](query/)
 * Syntax errors contain line and column numbers